Website

 This assignment should

-• use well-chosen design elements to elicit correct information from its audience;
+• use well-chosen design elements to elicit correct information

 • be clear, efficient, and easy to use;